On the Pila-Wilkie theorem: Convergence

-Let $\Phi_0$ be obtained from the family $(F_s)$ as defined just before Lemma~\ref{AB}.
-By partitioning the domains of the functions in $\Phi_0$ and restricting these functions accordingly we can use the Monotonicity Theorem~\ref{mono} to obtain a finite collection $\Phi$ of functions taking values in $(0,1)$ whose domains are subsets of $(0,1)$ and are either singletons or subintervals of $(0,1)$, and such that any function in $\Phi$ whose domain is a subinterval of $(0,1)$ is either constant or strictly monotone.
-By throwing away the constant functions in $\Phi$ (which include those whose domain is a singleton) and replacing each remaining function with its normalization we arrange that $\Phi$ is a $(k-1)$-parametrization of a cofinite subset of $(0, 1)$.
+We now change $V_0, \Phi_0$ to $V, \Phi$ as follows.
+The Monotonicity Theorem~\ref{mono} yields for each $\phi\in \Phi_0$ a finite partition $\cal{P}_\phi$ of its domain $(0,1)$ into subintervals and singletons such that on each interval in $\cal{P}_{\phi}$ the function $\phi$ is either constant or strictly monotone.
+First, replace each $\phi\in \Phi_0$ by the restrictions of $\phi$ to those intervals in $\cal{P}_\phi$ on which $\phi$ is strictly monotone.
+Next, replace each of those restrictions with its normalization.
+The resulting set $\Phi$ of (strictly monotone) functions is still a $k$-parametrization of a cofinite subset of $\pi_{m+1}(V_0)$.
 Now set